The Importance of Sound Doctrine Pastor A. W. Weckeman

 “And I, brethren, could not speak unto you as spiritual, but as unto carnal, even as babes in Christ.
 I have fed you with milk, and not with meat: for hitherto ye were not able to bear it, neither yet now are ye able.
 For ye are yet carnal: for whereas there is among you envying, and strife, and divisions, are ye not carnal, and walk as men?”
 (1 Cor 3:1-3).

 The above verses clearly portray two types of believers; those that are spiritual, and those who are carnal.
-Those who have assimilated God’s word (sound doctrine) and those who have not.
+Those who have assimilated and applied God’s word (sound doctrine) and those who have not.

 That is believers who have grown in the grace and knowledge of Christ and understand the purpose of being “in Christ” unlike those who have unfortunately remained babes in the Lord.
 Growth is the difference between division and harmony…sterile Christians and fruit-bearing Christians.